 Finally, glutathione boosts immune system function and promotes the function of disease-fighting T-cells.
 There is even evidence that glutathione can support cancer patients.

-Fact: Glutathione levels drop with normal aging
+Fact: Your levels of GHS drop with normal aging

-Unsurprisingly, healthy, young people have glutathione in abundance.
+Unsurprisingly, healthy, young people have GHS in abundance.
 Levels begin to drop at about age 45, with illness, injury and stress taking a toll.
 The very lowest levels are found among hospital patients who are both ill and elderly.

 Low levels of glutathione are associated with a dizzying array of health problems including: cancer, diabetes, autoimmune disease, cardiovascular disease, dementia, autism, arthritis and asthma – and more.

 In a study published in the New England Journal of Medicine, researchers found that heart disease patients with low levels of GHS were 30 percent more likely to suffer a heart attack.

 Let’s take a look at some of the factors that can deplete glutathione levels.